jordydavelaar/kmonty/README.md

 # kmonty

 Public version of kmonty.
 A General Relativistic Monte Carlo Radation Transport code.
-The code is currently coupled to the non-uniform data format from the GRMHD code BHAC. kmonty can be used to compute spectra based based on synchrtron emission and Compton upscattering.
+The code is currently coupled to the non-uniform data format from the GRMHD code BHAC, www.bhac.science. kmonty can be used to compute spectra based based on synchrtron emission and Compton upscattering.

 When using this code please cite